openvinotoolkit/openvino/docs/optimization_guide/nncf/ptq/quantization_w_accuracy_control.md

 ``nncf.quantize_with_accuracy_control()`` API supports all the parameters of ``nncf.quantize()`` API and you can also quantize a model with accuracy control and a custom configuration.

+If the accuracy or performance of the quantized model is not satisfactory, you can try :doc:Training-time Optimization <tmo_introduction> as the next step.

 See also
 ####################